Need to know

 While Afterpay doesn't charge you interest for using their service, if you use a credit card to sign up to Afterpay, you run the risk of being slugged with the interest rate on your card if you don't pay your card off by the due date.
 This goes for the value of your initial purchase, plus any late fees you may accrue on that purchase if you miss payments.
 With some credit card interest rates as high as 22% this could add a fair cost to your purchase price and is potentially a recipe for debt.

 Afterpay claims around 85% of people use a debit card to make payments, but that leaves 15% using credit for the service, which we don't recommend.

-No, not generally, but we think it should.
-No background check means your credit history won't be affected as long as you're responsible with the service and make your payments.
+No, Afterpay does not retain the right to do a credit check or report information to credit bureaus.
+No background check means your credit history won't be affected.
 However, credit checks are a form of consumer protection – they help prevent lenders pushing levels of debt that are harmful.

 We think all BNPL services should be running credit checks.
 These help make sure financial companies don't cause harm.
 BNPL companies know their product and know the data – it should be up to them to run basic affordability checks rather than asking customers to take on all the risk.

 Purchase limits may give false sense of security